barryclark/jekyll-now/_posts/2018-05-09-Stop-_-Frisk.md

 Similar to the population comparison, Cleveland Park/Woodley Park, Downtown Chinatown, and Shaw/Logan Circle stand out as containing the highest disproportionality between black and white residents.

 Building off the "crime-only" model, now that we have access to demographic crime data, we can start to look at the relationship between stop and frisk using individual demographics of those stopped, rather than a neighborhood level as we did previously.
-Except rather than using a linear regression to model the data, we'll use a Poisson regression, which is specifically geared toward modeling count data and, when combined with an offset, rate data.
+Except rather than using a linear regression to model the data, we'll use a Poisson regression<sup>2</sup>, which is specifically geared toward modeling count data and, when combined with an offset, rate data.
 This work is largely built off the research conducted by [Gelman, Fagan and Kiss (2007)]("http://www.stat.columbia.edu/~gelman/research/published/frisk9.pdf") examining stop and frisk in New York City in the late 1990's.
-The specific Poisson model used here will estimate stop and frisk for each neighborhood and take the total number of crimes for that racial group as an offset, establishing a stop & frisk to crime ratio (Gelman et al. used the previous year, however we only have access to the same year's crime data by race).
+The specific Poisson model used here will estimate stop and frisk for each neighborhood and take the total number of crimes for that racial group as an offset, establishing a stop & frisk to crime ratio (Gelman et al. used the previous year, however we only have access to the same years' crime data by race).
 The model controls for the race of the person stopped and the racial composition of the neighborhood in which they were stopped.

 <table style="text-align:center"><tr><td colspan="2" style="border-bottom: 1px solid black"></td></tr><tr><td style="text-align:left"></td><td><em>Dependent variable:</em></td></tr>
 <tr><td></td><td colspan="1" style="border-bottom: 1px solid black"></td></tr>